gabyguedezh/drinks-intelligence/README.md

 - A contact form.
 - Payment processing functionality using Stripe.
 - A homepage with information about the company.
+- A login area where users can see the status of their requests.
+- An admin area where the admin can update the status of different requests.

 ##### Existing features